-Oregon requires 150 credit hours and one year qualifying work experience to obtain a CPA license.
-The work experience requirements are more lenient than most states and allow qualifying part-time work which can be signed off by a CPA or a chartered accountant if they are from Canada, Mexico, or Ireland.
-There are two levels of qualifications for accountants in Oregon.
-They are the CPA (Certified Public Accountant) and the PA (Public Accountant).
-The requirements for both of these are quite different so be careful to choose the correct one.
+Like all other states, Oregon requires 150 credit hours for licensure.
+They also require one year of qualifying work experience to obtain a CPA license.
+The work experience requirements are more lenient than most states and allow qualifying part-time work, which can be signed off by a CPA or a chartered accountant if they are from Canada, Mexico, or Ireland.

-To be eligible to sit for the CPA exam students must first fulfill these qualifications and requirements:
+To be eligible to sit for the CPA exam, students must first fulfill these qualifications and requirements:

 - Minimum age: None

-- U.S. Residency NOT Required
+- U.S. Residency NOT required

 - State Residency NOT required